russellbits/Writing/Poetry/to-a-star-in-may/poem.md

 With our covenant of kisses
 What mercy depths we dove in
 To find illumination
-We could show the world
+That could show the world
 How to love
 By screaming "Let go!
 Let go!"
 What desire... what passion